pmamico/ascii-camera/README.md

 > Warning: may contains glitches 👾

 ASCII camera viewer for macOS terminals.
-The application captures BGR frames from the webcam, maps each pixel to ASCII characters, and renders the result using bright green Matrix-style glyphs.
+The application captures BGR frames from the webcam, maps each pixel to ASCII characters, and renders the result using bright green Matrix-style glyphs inside a curses UI.

 ## Requirements